cloudamqp/terraform-provider-cloudamqp/website/docs/d/vpc_info.html.markdown

 # cloudamqp_vpc_info

 Use this data source to retrieve information about VPC for a CloudAMQP instance.
-Depens on the identifier of the corresponding `cloudamqp_instance`resource or data source.

 Only available for CloudAMQP instances hosted in AWS.